Artelo Biosciences Inc. (ARTL) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $5.00, which is $0.34 above the current price.
-ARTL currently public float of 12.69M and currently shorts hold a 15.00% ratio of that float.
-Today, the average trading volume of ARTL was 8.89M shares.
+The average price from analysts is $6.00.
+ARTL currently public float of 13.49M and currently shorts hold a 14.11% ratio of that float.
+Today, the average trading volume of ARTL was 9.65M shares.

 ARTL’s Market Performance